AF-1/jivelite-nowplayinginfoplus/README.md

 - Follow the menu instructions.

-- Your device will reboot automatically to complete the installation.
+- Your SB Radio will reboot automatically to complete the installation.

 <br><br><br>